cloudflare/cloudflare-docs/content/learning-paths/get-started-free/performance/_index.md

 # Performance

-Learn how to improve your application’s performance using Cloudflare’s free plan.
+Learn how to improve your application's performance using Cloudflare's free plan.

 ## Objectives